Building multi-platform documentation with DocC

 end

-This will first run docc
+This will run docc

 to generate all documentation archives, then run docc_web_platform